 The number one employee benefit people in Macedonia care about is disability, because disability itself is seen by employees as a high-risk.
 When Macedonian employees are asked to rank other benefits they prefer they are likely to say health insurance, retirement and life insurance.

 For employer sponsored benefits you can expect to pay between 100 and 300 Denars.

-Mandatory employee benefits in Macedonia include pension insurance, health insurance, paid time off including maternity leave and benefits, professional disease insurance and employment insurance.
-Supplementary employee benefits in Macedonia Include formal education and non-formal education benefits, retirement, managerial insurance, private health insurance, and sport and leisure activities.
+Mandatory employee benefits in Macedonia include pension, health, paid time off (including maternity leave and benefits), professional disease, and employment insurance.
+Supplementary employee benefits in Macedonia include formal education and non-formal education benefits, retirement, managerial insurance, private health insurance, and sports and leisure activities.
 Offering employee perks is not common practice in the country.

 Mandatory Employee Benefits in Macedonia

 The pension insurance system of the Republic of North Macedonia is a multi-pillar pension system.
 It is structured this way: